vigetlabs/active_admin_associations/README.md

 ### Autocomplete

-On many applications you end up with large datasets, try to select an element from those data sets via a select input (Formtastic's default) is less then ideal for a couple reasons.
+On many applications you end up with large datasets, trying to select an element from those data sets via a select input (Formtastic's default) is less then ideal for a couple reasons.
 One, it's hard to navigate a large select list.
 Two, loading all those records into memory to populate the select list can be time consuming and cause the page to load slowly.

 So I've packaged [jquery-tokeninput](https://github.com/loopj/jquery-tokeninput), an autocomplete results controller, and an ActiveRecord macro together to help improve this.